Trademark Licensing: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 In addition, the proposal and application must be accompanied by:

-- A copy of certification of membership with the Fair Labor Association (FLA)
+- A copy of the certification of membership with the Fair Labor Association (FLA)

 - Written confirmation of commercial general liability insurance